secretstartups/handbook/sales/field-communications/field-flash-newsletter/edition-2021-04-06/index.html.md

 *This email newsletter was originally sent to the GitLab Field Team and stakeholders on 2021-04-06.*

-## NEW ⚡️ GitLab Field Flash: April 2021 Edition⚡️
+## NEW ⚡️ GitLab Field Flash: April 2021 Edition ⚡️
 In this month's [Field Flash](/handbook/sales/field-communications/field-flash-newsletter/#overview), you'll find important Field Operations process updates and improvements, six new competitive resources, a new IDC study that features GitLab, our first IBM Cloud Paks customer win and more.
 Plus, Marsja Jones and team share how they closed an Ultimate upgrade deal with the help of GCP.
 And, we learn more about Sales Development Representative Danielle Madry in her team member spotlight.

 ### Get the Latest – Field Ops Updates